Tulisa

-Tula Paulinea "Tulisa" Contostavlos (Greek: Τούλα Παυλίνα 'Τουλίσα' Κοντόσταυλου; born 13 July 1988) is an English singer, television personality, and actress.
-As a part of the R&B/hip hop group N-Dubz with her cousin Dappy and friend Fazer, they gained two platinum-certified albums, two gold-certified albums, five MOBO awards, a Brit Award nomination, thirteen top 40 singles, six silver-certified singles, and three Urban Music Awards.
+Tula Paulinea Contostavlos (born 13 July 1988), known professionally as Tulisa, is an English singer, songwriter, rapper, and television personality.
+As a part of the R&B/hip-hop group N-Dubz with her cousin Dappy and friend Fazer, they gained four platinum-certified albums, five MOBO awards, a Brit Award nomination, thirteen top 40 singles, six silver-certified singles, three gold-certified singles, two platinum-certified singles, and three Urban Music Awards.

-From 2011 to 2012, Tulisa was a judge on the television singing competition The X Factor UK.
-In 2012, she released her debut solo single "Young", which peaked at number one on the UK Singles Chart.
-"Live It Up" and "Sight of You" were also hits, reaching the top 20 in the UK.
-In 2012, Tulisa released her debut studio album, The Female Boss.
-As an actress, she has starred in the British horror film Demons Never Die and the comedy film Big Fat Gypsy Gangster, both in 2011.
+From 2011 to 2012, Tulisa was a judge on the television talent show The X Factor UK.
+In 2012, she released her debut solo studio album, The Female Boss, which produced the UK number one single "Young", and the UK top-twenty singles "Live It Up" and "Sight of You".
+In 2024, Tulisa appeared as a contestant on the twenty-fourth series of the reality television show I'm a Celebrity...Get Me Out of Here!, finishing in tenth place.
+She released the memoir Judgement in 2025.

 Early life

-Tula Paulinea Contostavlos was born on 13 July 1988 in Camden Town, London.
+Tulisa was born as Tula Paulinea Contostavlos on 13 July 1988 in Camden Town, London.
 Her Irish mother, Anne Byrne, was born in Churchtown, Dublin.
 Anne and her three sisters went on to form the 1980s big band and swing band Jeep.
 Tulisa's father, Plato Contostavlos, is Greek Cypriot and at one time was keyboardist with Mungo Jerry.
 Plato's brother, Byron Contostavlos, was bassist with Mungo Jerry and later became manager of N-Dubz.

 When Tulisa was five, her mother, who has bipolar disorder and schizoaffective disorder, was sectioned under the Mental Health Act.
 The 2010 BBC programme, Tulisa: My Mum and Me, described Tulisa's life looking after her mother before joining N-Dubz.
 At age 14, with support from her uncle, Byron Contostavlos, she enrolled at Quintin Kynaston School in St John's Wood but later attended Haverstock Secondary School where she did not sit her GCSE examinations.